Alluxio/alluxio/docs/en/operation/User-CLI.md

 ### stat

-The `stat` command dumps the FileInfo representation of a file or a directory to the console.
+The `stat` command dumps the FileInfo representation of a file or a directory to the shell.
 It is primarily intended to assist power users in debugging their system.
 Generally viewing the file info in the UI will be easier to understand.